Whether it's a few days a month or a few days a week, the ability to work from home is becoming an increasingly common workplace perk.

 - Will telecommuting help me achieve the work-life balance I want?

 Sunley noted that it's easy for telecommuters to forget about taking breaks, which can decrease productivity over time.
-Remote employees need to be able to structure their days to include those breaks, but also set boundaries with friends and families to maintain good work habits.
+Remote employees need to be willing and able to structure their days to include those breaks, but also set boundaries with friends and families to maintain good work habits.

 If your employer isn't on board with full-time remote work, Boyar noted that an ideal situation for most employees may involve a combination of working in the office and at home throughout the week.